lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/bestPractice.rst

 Configuring an EnergyPlus model which uses the ``Schedule`` object
 ------------------------------------------------------------------

-Suppose, we would like to export an EnergyPlus model of a room with an ideal HVAC system, that adds heating or cooling load to the zone as schedule to maintain a certain room temperature.
+Suppose we like to export an EnergyPlus model of a room with an ideal HVAC system that adds heating or cooling load to the zone as schedules, to maintain a certain room temperature.

 Such an  EnergyPlus model could be exported as an FMU with